-- ▶ Marsden blazer

-- ▶ Marsden rain jacket

-- ► Marsden V-neck jersey

-- Marsden cardigan (Year 12 and 13 students only)

-- ▶ White long-sleeve winter shirt

-- Marsden tie for winter and dress occasions

-- White short-sleeve summer shirt.

-- White ankle socks in summer, black tights in winter.
+- ▶ Marsden blazer - ► Marsden rain jacket - ► Marsden V-neck jersey - ► Marsden cardigan (Year 12 and 13 students only) - White short-sleeve shirt in summer, white longsleeve shirt in winter - ► Marsden tie for winter and dress occasions - White ankle socks in summer, black tights in winter.
+Black socks are to be worn with the navy trousers - ► Tartan skirt knee length for Years 7-11; navy skirt no more than 7cm above the knee when kneeling for Years 12-13 - Navy trousers

+Note: Students may choose to wear either the trousers or the skirt.
 Black socks are to be worn with the navy trousers

-- ► Tartan skirt knee length for Years 7-11; navy skirt no more than 7cm above the knee when kneeling for Years 12-13

-- Navy trousers Note: Students may choose to wear either the trousers or the skirt.
-Black socks are to be worn with the navy trousers

-- Marsden regulation PE shorts and top (until Year 10 unless continuing PE for NCEA)

-- ► Marsden cap

-- ▶ In the cooler months from May September, students are able to wear a Marsden scarf to and from school.
-Scarves are not to be worn around the school or during classes
+- Marsden regulation PE shorts and top (until Year 10 unless continuing PE for NCEA) - ► Marsden cap - ▶ In Terms 2 and 3, students may wear a Marsden scarf to and from school, and while moving through corridors between classes.
+Students must remove scarves once inside classrooms.
+There may be occasions when a scarf is allowed in the classroom, but this is at the discretion of the teacher and should not be considered the norm.